 Jewish Wedding Processional Order

-In Jewish traditions, the groom’s family sit on the left and the bride’s family occupies the right side of the aisle.
-Here is the infographic of Jewish wedding processional.
+In Jewish traditions, the groom’s family sits on the left and the bride’s family occupies the right side of the aisle.
+Here is the infographic of the Jewish wedding processional.

 Nowadays couples improvise with wedding processional orders, wedding-related festivities, bridal teams, dress code, and everything.
 It’s up to you whether you want a classical wedding ceremony or a modern one, but be sure you have everything under control.
 To keep everything planned for your big day, use wedding ceremony timeline.
 The very best of luck!